FMoreiraS/dio-controle-candidatos/README.md

-# dio-terminal-bank
+# dio-basic-java
-Repository for host the java syntax challenge proposed by DIO in https://github.com/digitalinnovationone/trilha-java-basico/tree/main/desafios/sintaxe
+This repository is for host the DIO's java basic syntax course. <br> Until now, it contain the first project challenge, proposed in https://github.com/digitalinnovationone/trilha-java-basico/tree/main/desafios/sintaxe, that is called "conta-banco" as requested.